+EDCI 6240 Supervision of the Literacy Program (2) Examination of the supervisory problems concerned with literacy programs including program planning, program assessment, and effective instruction.
 EDCI 6900 Readings in Education (1-5) For advanced students in education.
 Individual study and research regarding problems or areas of particular interest in education.
 A written report or reports will be required.
 May be repeated for a maximum of 5 semester hours.
 EDCI 6960 Research Problems (2) Special investigation of an approved problem in the major field.
 A prospectus is required.
 May be repeated for a maximum of 6 semester hours.
-Prerequisites: EDCI 5900.
+Prerequisite: EDCI 5900.